rocket-pool/RPIPs/RPIPs/RPIP-minipool-queue-closure.md

 - Existing minipool queue entries will continue until matched.
 - No change to megapool functionality.

-## Security Considerations

-As of now, the security council is made up only of the core team.
-This would give them ability to re-open the queue without pDAO intervention.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).